cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ### Step 1: Prepare local Bake file

-In a local file with name [bake.hcl](bake.hcl), we add the following content, which is a simple Bake file that will build a custom image
+To build a custom image we add the following content in a local file with name [bake.hcl](bake.hcl):

 ```hcl
 extensions = [